 How to wash cycling clothing

 Taking care of cycling clothes is usually limited to just washing them.
 However, some special and more expensive fabrics need additional special care.
 These include waterproof yet breathable fabrics such as eVent and Gore-Tex.
 We explained the special care and other actions that need to be taken with them when we wrote about the moomoo Regen jacket.
-This time we will focus on the main elements of cycling clothes like pants, shirts, and leg and arm warmers, and provide some tips about how to wash them.
+This time we will focus on the main elements of cycling clothes like bib shorts, jerseys, and leg/arm warmers, and provide some tips about how to wash them.
 Correct washing guarantees the durability of the clothing.

 The first wash

 Did you know that after buying your new cycling clothes, you shouldn’t rush to practice or to a race, but wash them first instead?
 Functional fabrics and cycling clothes are exposed to many chemicals and colorants during their production.
 With cheaper cycling clothes, there is a chance that the textiles originate from uncertified factories where there is insufficient control over the chemicals and technology used.

 The fabrics of moomoo are produced by six manufacturers in Italy.
 We have been to see the production of all our fabric partners by ourselves.
 We can confirm that their technology and use of materials and water is excellent and economical, but these fabrics are nevertheless exposed to chemicals and colorants.

 Another matter is the perspiration that occurs from doing sports.
 It is the main agent in the meeting of clothes and skin.
 Sweat functions as a powerful solvent to other chemicals and colorants used in production, at the same time improving the skin’s susceptibility and permeability in relation to them (Wollina et al. 2006: 1–16).
 Washing or rinsing clothes before wearing them is therefore very important to maintaining the gentle balance of the skin’s microflora.